yaskovdev/blog/source/_posts/2017-11-27-shape-of-your-unit-tests-says-a-lot-about-their-quality.md

 date:   2017-11-27 11:00:00 +0300
 categories: [java, testing]
 comments: true
+excerpt: "Whether you are writing your own unit tests or reviewing ones written by someone else, you can easily assess their quality by the shape of the test methods.
+You don't even need to read them."
 ---

 Whether you are writing your own unit tests or reviewing ones written by someone else, you can easily assess their quality by the shape of the test methods.
 You don't even need to read them.